 Pursuant to Section 2:105 of the Financial Supervision Act, Rabobank Nederland has been designated by the Minister of Finance as an undertaking which is deemed to have a collective licence, applying both to itself and to all local Rabobanks.
-As a consequence of this collective licence, the supervision by the Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten), as far as compliance with the rules on market conduct pursuant to the Financial Supervision Act is concerned, will be directed at Rabobank Nederland.
+As a consequence of this collective licence, the supervision by the Netherlands Authority for the Financial Markets (Autoriteit Financiële Marken), as far as compliance with the rules on market conduct pursuant to the Financial Supervision Act is concerned, will be directed at Rabobank Nederland.
 In turn, Rabobank Nederland plays a central role in the supervision of the conduct of the local Rabobanks.
-The articles of association of Rabobank Nederland were amended on 2 January 2007, a day after the entry into force of the Financial Supervision Act, in order to provide a statutory basis for this supervisory task of Rabobank Nederland.